artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 ## Some measurements

+All measurements are based on compilations using the Arduino IDE 2.01 and the latest libraries for each MCU architecture.

 ### RUN_LOOP_INTERRUPTED NO

 | Board                 | MCU        | CPU_Freq  | Pattern | t0     | t1     | t2     | Ratio t1:t2 |